-In a perfect world, we’d apply sunscreen before we spent time in the sun—and would reapply often.
+In a perfect world, we’d apply sunscreen before we spent time in the sun—and would reapply often to prevent sunburn.
 But let’s face it: Mistakes happen.
 Most people at some point in their lives will get burned.

 Having too much fun in the sun – and even partly cloudy weather – can hurt you in more ways than one.
 It may leave you looking like Ariel’s friend Sebastian and make you the butt of friends’ jokes, but even worse, it can cause lasting damage to your skin, putting you at greater risk for skin cancer.

 “Repeated sunburns have been linked to skin cancer, so being aware of your surroundings and staying covered or using sunscreen is really important in the short and long term,” said Bellal Joseph, MD, a trauma and general surgeon at Banner - University Medical Center Tucson.
 “Burn prevention is an important step in preventing skin cancer, because it can help you completely avoid or minimize any issues while you’re in the sun.”

 While you may know what you’re supposed to do to protect your skin and prevent a burn, you now see the error of your ways and need help STAT! for the red, warm heat radiating from your body.

-Dr. Joseph shares a few dos and don’ts to help ease your suffering, soothe the pain and heal your skin.
+Dr. Joseph shares a few dos and don’ts about sunburn treatment to help ease your suffering, soothe the pain and heal your skin.